Walter King Stone: The Illustrator

 For two years he was a keeper in the aviary at the Washington Zoo, making drawings and befriending two important zoological illustrators: Charles Livingston Bull and Louis Agassiz Fuertes.
 By 1900 he'd moved to New York and was active as an independent illustrator, painter and writer, winning widespread recognition for his nature illustrations.
 His work appeared in Scribner’s Magazine, Century Magazine, Colliers’, Outing, Country Life in America, St. Nicholas, and in the Country Gentleman, as well as in various books.

 Stone made four trips to Europe visiting France, Belgium, Holland, Germany and England.
 On his trip to Germany in 1908 he made illustrations for Frederic van Beuren's "Black Forest Pathways" for Scribner's Magazine.
-In the same issue appeared a story by Walter Pritchard Eaton and Stone immediately wrote to him, suggesting a collaboration.
+In the same issue appeared a story by Walter Prichard Eaton and Stone immediately wrote to him, suggesting a collaboration.
 Their works varied widely, including a story of New York harbor, and in 1916, Glacier National Park.
-There Stone provided artwork for Eaton's railroad-sponsored stories, working from Many-Glaciers Hotel, then recently built by the Great Northern Railroad.
-John Singer Sargent was also painting at Glacier during this season.
-While in New York he became a member of the Salmagundi Club, exhibiting works there regularly through the 1930s.
+The Eaton-Stone party ventured into the park by pack train and Stone provided artwork for Eaton's stories, working from Many-Glaciers Hotel, then recently built by the Great Northern Railroad.
+Also visiting Glacier during this season were author Mary Roberts Rinehart and artists John Singer Sargent and Charles M. Russell.
+On his return he exhibited a work titled 'Grinnell Glacier' at the First Annual Society of Independent Artists show in New York City.

+While in New York Stone became a member of the Salmagundi Club, exhibiting works there regularly through the 1930s.
 In 1918 he exhibited with the Society of Independent Artists in Brooklyn, alongside Reynolds Beal, Pablo Picasso, and his mentor Arthur Wesley Dow.